partoftheworlD/MyFriendPedro_autosplitter/README.md

 * **None**

-# Instructions
+# Instruction

 [![How to setup autosplitter](https://img.youtube.com/vi/DpknSPdyots/0.jpg)](https://www.youtube.com/watch?v=DpknSPdyots)

 # Something didn't split or split at the wrong time.
+## No longer maintained, feel free to make fork

-If that doesn't work, or if a split of yours split at the wrong time, contact me (partoftheworlD#3548).
+~~If that doesn't work, or if a split of yours split at the wrong time, contact me (partoftheworlD#3548).~~

 # Credits